aliafifi12/my-chatgpt-app/README.md

     - `NEXT_PUBLIC_PAYPAL_PLAN_ID` (If using PayPal)
 7. Click the **"Deploy"** button.

 That's it!
-Vercel will build and deploy your site, giving you a live URL.
+Vercel will start building and deploying your site.
+This process can take a few minutes.
+You can watch the progress on your Vercel dashboard.
+Once it's finished, you'll get a live URL to your new ChatGPT Pro application.
+If you push new changes to your GitHub repository in the future, Vercel will automatically redeploy the site with the updates.

 ### Option 2: Firebase App Hosting (Requires Billing Account)